 Martine continued to serve Daemond, succumbing further and further to his mental domination, for the two months that followed until Morbius returned to Los Angeles.
 In October, Daemond and Morbius clashed again, and the “living vampire” was once more defeated.
 Daemond instructed Martine to pick up Morbius’s unconscious form, and she was shocked how impossibly light his body felt in her arms.
 Then Daemond teleported them to his Mansion of New Order, located elsewhere in the city.
 Once there, Martine laid Morbius upon a sacrificial altar, and Daemond began the magic ritual that would, the moment Morbius’s blood was shed, open a dimensional gateway and allow Daemond’s horde of demons to invade the earth.
 But the rite was interrupted by the agents of the Caretakers, who smashed through the windows, wearing jetpacks and firing their weapons.
 Martine ran for cover and hid while Daemond’s cultists battled the Caretakers’ strikeforce.
 During the conflict, Daemond, Morbius, and the Caretakers vanished into thin air, leaving their forces to fight to the death.
 When the sounds of battle ended, Martine emerged to find the mansion littered with corpses; the enemies had wiped each other out.
 In a state of shock, she left the mansion and wandered off into the city.

 With no further contact from either Daemond or the Caretakers, Martine went about her life with her mind in a fog.
 She had little conscious memory of the last couple of years, and for months she drifted about Los Angeles with no sense of purpose or direction.
 Finally, in June 1967, Morbius succeeded in tracking her down and breaking through her mental blocks.
 Truly reunited at last, Martine was determined to stand by her fiancé and see that he got the help he needed to find a cure for his bizarre affliction.
 Their reunion was interrupted when they were suddenly attacked by a werewolf, but Morbius defeated the creature, and at dawn it reverted to its human form.
 Martine then led Morbius to a seedy hotel where he could sleep through the daylight hours.
-While he slumbered, she discovered the key to a post office box in her pocket, but could not remember how it got there.
+While he slumbered, she discovered the key to a post office box in her pocket but could not remember how it got there.
 After Morbius awoke at dusk, they headed to the La Brea station of the Los Angeles Post Office to check it out.
 In the box they found a single sheet of paper with a complex biochemical formula written on it.
 A quick perusal led Morbius to suspect it was the cure for his condition, probably given to Martine by either Daemond or the Caretakers at some point to ensure her cooperation.
 Unfortunately, on the way back to their hotel to study it further, Morbius and Martine were attacked again by the werewolf, and the formula was lost during the ensuing battle at the La Brea tar pits.
 Still, Martine talked Morbius out of killing the werewolf, making a moral distinction between a desire for vengeance and the need to feed.
-Morbius was bitterly disappointed, but Martine comforted him as best she could.
+Morbius was bitterly disappointed by the loss of the formula, but Martine comforted him as best she could.

-Over the next few weeks, Morbius tried to recreate the formula from memory, but felt he had remained in Los Angeles too long, increasing the risk that his enemies would find him.
+Over the next few weeks, Morbius tried to recreate the formula from memory but felt he had remained in Los Angeles too long, increasing the risk that his enemies would find him.
 As such, they decided to relocate to Boston, Massachusetts.
 Taking a list of supplies they would need, Martine sought out a secluded location where Morbius could conduct his research.
 She soon found a dilapidated Victorian mansion to rent on the outskirts of the city.
 The price was extremely low as the owner, Jennifer Mason, believed it to be haunted.
 Martine immediately purchased laboratory equipment and stocked the mansion with everything Morbius would need.
 She went so far as to steal a quantity of plasma from a nearby blood bank.
 But after she brought Morbius to the mansion, he insisted that no intravenous feeding would slake his thirst, as his bloodlust was psychological as much as physical.
-In the days that followed, as Morbius sought out anonymous victims, Martine convinced herself that he was not responsible for his actions, and that everything would go back to normal once he found the cure.
+In the days that followed, as Morbius sought out anonymous victims, Martine convinced herself that he was not responsible for his actions and that everything would go back to normal once he found the cure.

 Then, one night in July, they were accosted by the monster-hunter Simon Stroud.
 After a brief tussle, Stroud shot Morbius in the side, wounding him.
 However, Martine intervened, allowing Morbius to escape out the window.
 Stroud arrested Martine and took her down to Boston police headquarters, where they discovered a female vampire had been caught in connection with the string of vampire-like killings Stroud had been brought in to investigate.
 Unable to get the female vampire to talk, Stroud and Police Commissioner Warner brought Martine into the interrogation room.
 Stroud argued that the woman was clearly one of Morbius’s victims, but Martine countered that, since Morbius’s affliction was medical rather than supernatural in nature, he could not pass on vampirism to his victims.
 Commissioner Warner then related the tales surrounding the haunting of the Mason estate, leading Martine to speculate that the mansion had probably been inhabited by a coven of vampires long before she and Morbius arrived.
 Stroud went off to investigate and Warner continued to interrogate Martine about Morbius and his affliction.